Sentdex/pygta5/README.md

 # pygta5
-Explorations of Using Python to play Grand Theft Auto 5.
+Explorations of Using Python to play Grand Theft Auto 5, mainly for the purposes of creating self-driving cars and other vehicles.

+We read frames directly from the desktop, rather than working with the game's code itself.
+This means it works with more games than just GTA V.

 Pull requests welcome.
 At the moment, we mostly need PID control.
 If you know how to help us there, please do!